frhamzaa17/AI-Assistant/README.md

-# 🧠 AI Study Assistant
+# 🧠 AceBot AI Study Assistant

 A privacy-focused AI chatbot that answers academic questions, generates code, and handles natural conversations—powered by **Ollama**, **LangChain**, **ChromaDB**, and **Streamlit**.